Donabate: Newbridge Estate

 Donabate has a fine historical "Big House and Estate" at Newbridge Estate.
 Newbridge House is a Georgian mansion built for Charles Cobbe, Archbishop of Dublin in 1736.
 It sits on 370 acres of eighteenth-century landscaped parklands with perimeter woodland belts and fine vistas across lawns and wildflower meadows.
 The grounds also include a late medieval castellated tower house named Lanestown Castle.
 The estate was bought by Fingal County Council in a unique arrangement with the Cobbe family in 1985 and is now a public park, playground and model farm, while the family continue to maintain an apartment within the main building on a part-time basis.
-The park is a popular recreational area all year round, and also contains playing pitches used by local sports clubs.
+The park also contains playing pitches used by local sports clubs.

-Newbridge House was a location for the 1965 film The Spy Who Came in from the Cold (film).
+Newbridge House was a location for the 1965 film The Spy Who Came in from the Cold.
 In 2009 a previously unrecognised rare portrait of William Shakespeare was found to have been hanging in the drawing-room of the house.

-The Farm at Newbridge can be found to the west and north of Newbridge House and beside the Walled Garden.
-Between 1989 and 1990 the County Council Parks Department undertook the renovation, reconstruction and restoration of the Courtyard, Haggard and adjoining buildings restoring it to its 19th-century Victorian character.
-A wide range of farm animals and fowl are now housed here, including many rare or show breeds, and it is a popular visitor attraction.
+The Farm at Newbridge is located to the west and north of Newbridge House and beside the walled garden.
+Between 1989 and 1990, the County Council Parks Department undertook the renovation, reconstruction and restoration of the courtyard, haggard and adjoining buildings.
+A number of farm animals and fowl are now housed here, including several rare or show breeds, and it is operated as a visitor attraction.

 Transition Town Donabate Portrane

-Donabate has a vibrant Transition Town movement.
-There are currently a number of projects running in the Donabate area including a local weekly food market, and also to transform the disused St. Ita's Gardens & Farm into a working community farm and orchard.
+Donabate's "Transition Town" movement have run a number of projects in the Donabate area.
+These include a local weekly food market and developments to change the disused St. Ita's Gardens & Farm into a working community farm and orchard.

 Wildlife

-In 2008 Fingal County Council published an ambitious plan to develop a large wildlife park and natural amenity that would span both sides of the Rogerstown Estuary.
+In 2008, Fingal County Council published a plan to develop a large wildlife park and natural amenity that would span both sides of the Rogerstown Estuary.
 Fingal Parks Department gave a summary of some of the features of the plan as: